Aberdeen, South Dakota: Arts and culture

 The Aberdeen Area Arts Council publishes a small monthly newspaper, ARTiFACTS, with information on area events.

 The Aberdeen Community Theatre was created in 1979 and performs at the Capitol Theatre in downtown Aberdeen.
 The Capitol Theatre opened in 1927 and donated to the Aberdeen Community Theatre in 1991; since then more than $963,000 has been spent on renovating and preserving the historical aspect of the Capitol Theatre.
 Today, the Aberdeen Community Theatre performs five mainstage productions and three youth productions per year.

 The South Dakota Film Festival established in 2007 is held annually in the fall.
 The festival has been host to Kevin Costner, Graham Greene, Adam Greenberg, CSA and many more stars of film and television.
 The festival's first feature film screened was Into The Wild, shot partially in SD.
 The festival is held at the historic Capitol Theatre.

 The Northern State University Theater Department puts on plays during the school year.

 There are four galleries in Aberdeen: Presentation College's Wein Gallery, Northern State University's Lincoln Gallery, the Aberdeen Recreation & Cultural Center (ARCC) Gallery and the ArtWorks Cooperative Gallery located in The Aberdeen Mall.

 Sports

 Bowling

 The Village Bowl in Aberdeen is a modern bowling center with multiple lanes.
 Located at 1314 8th Ave NW.

 Minor league baseball

 Aberdeen has had three minor league baseball teams since 1920.
 The Aberdeen Boosters, a class D league team, played in 1920, the Aberdeen Grays, also a class D team, played from 1921 to 1923.
 The class C Aberdeen Pheasants from 1946 to 1971, and 1995 to 1997.
 The Pheasants were the affiliate of the former St. Louis Browns (and current Baltimore Orioles).
 Aberdeen was a stop to the majors for such notable players as Don Larsen (perfect game in the World Series), Lou Piniella (AL rookie of the year with Kansas City Royals in 1969), and Jim Palmer, Baseball Hall of Fame pitcher for the Baltimore Orioles.
+In the 1960s, the Pheasants were Coached by Cal Ripken Sr, who later ended up being a Major League Coach and had two sons Cal Jr. and Billy that also played for the Orioles organization.

+On June 8, 2024, the first SABR Historical Marker in the state of South Dakota was revealed on the campus of Northern State University.
+It was the 60th anniversary to the day when the Baltimore Orioles played an exhibition game at the ballpark.